MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 - Existing solutions within the environment can be updated.

-- Certain options within each solution (Power Apps/Power Automate/Power Virtual Agents) will be hidden or unavailable.
+- Certain options within each solution (Power Apps/Power Automate/Copilot Studio) will be hidden or unavailable.

-#### Can customers with Power Apps, Power Automate, and Power Virtual Agents subscriptions use premium connectors with Dataverse for Teams?
+#### Can customers with Power Apps, Power Automate, and Microsoft Copilot Studio subscriptions use premium connectors with Dataverse for Teams?

 Yes.
 Accessing premium connectors in a specific Dataverse for Teams environment requires users in that environment to be licensed accordingly.